mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 category: Research
 ---

-As we have got to know the Snowplow community better, we have become more aware of the highly bespoke, proprietary or domain-specific event processing requirements that many companies have.
+As we have got to know the Snowplow community better, it has become clear that many members have very specific event processing requirements including:

+1. Custom trackers and collector logging formats
+2. Custom event models
+3. Custom business logic that impacts on the way their event data is processed

 To date, we have relied on three main techniques to help Snowplow users meet these requirements:

 1. Adding additional configuration options into the core Enrichment process (e.g. IP address anonymization, coming in 0.8.11)
 2. Working with users on bespoke re-writes of the Snowplow Enrichment process (mostly forks of the Scalding ETL job)